hantswilliams/flask-api-template-healthcare-/README.md

 This is a Flask API Template that can be HIPAA / HITRUST compliant.
 It is for demonstration pursposes and learning, showcasing the flexibility of Flask.
 The template for this flask ask can be found in the `/healthcare-template-app` directory.

+I decided to make this repo to first helpmyself learn more about how to implement common required security features for HIPAA / HITRUST compliance, and second to help others who are looking to build a HIPAA / HITRUST compliant application learn how to do so.

 The app application takes some inspirtation from the Next.js framework, with the idea of having a `pages` folder that contains all of the relevant code for the HTML template pages, which for this flask tempate serve as a set of administrative pages with a basic GUI styled with Tailwind.
 While the `api` folder contains all of the relevant code for the API endpoints.
 We have utilized Flask Blueprints for the HTML pages, and Flask RestX for the API endpoints.

 The app is designed to become HIPAA / HITRUST compliant.
 It is important to note a few important things: